Succession Planning - Effective succession planning imperative for business success

 In the APAC [Asia Pacific] region, for instance, executives face urgent needs with significant shortages anticipated in research and development, operations and strategy and planning, the study said.
 Survey participants in the Americas see executive leadership and operations as the main talent gaps, while business leaders in the Europe, the Middle East and Africa region are far less concerned about shortfalls in talent.

-According to the survey, 83% of the respondents felt that their organisations required significant improvements in their talent programmes, while only 17% said their talent programmes were 'world-class across the board'.
+According to the survey, 83% of the respondents felt that their organisations required significant improvements in their talent programs, while only 17% said their talent programs were 'world-class across the board'.
 The survey also revealed many executives are aligning their talent management practices to identify and develop new leaders, create effective succession plans and build global workforces.
 A majority of executives say performance management, talent assessment and high-potential employee development are core talent priorities over the next 12 months.
 While fewer than one in five executives identified their organisations as 'world-class' in talent, more than four out of five acknowledged the need for significant improvements.
 Many executives anticipate seeing across-the-board talent shortages over the next one year and are developing plans to meet these challenges.
-27 Jan, 2012, 07.
-ET Bureau

 Effective succession planning imperative for business success: Survey